Radiotherapy for Benign Disease - Board Review Summary

 • Shield gonads, lens, breast, thyroid, nail beds, and other sensitive structures whenever feasible.

-• Consent explicitly for small second-malignancy risk, skin changes, delayed response, and the possibility of no benefit.
+• Consent explicitly for small second-malignancy risk, skin changes, delayed response, possibility of no benefit, and alternative non-RT options.

 Response Assessment